Obama pledges U.S. help for Malaysian plane probe, talks to Putin

-Obama went ahead with a trip to tout infrastructure investment in Delaware and to raise money for Democrats in New York despite the incident in which 295 people, including reportedly 23 Americans, lost their lives.
+Obama went ahead with a trip to tout infrastructure investment in Delaware and to raise money for Democrats in New York despite the incident in which more than 290 people were killed.
+A Ukrainian official said there were 23 Americans aboard but U.S. officials did not confirm that.

 “I can confirm that President Putin near the end of this morning's phone call with President Obama noted the early reports of a downed passenger jet near the Russia-Ukraine border," White House spokesman Josh Earnest said.